Thomas Benyon

 Thomas Yates Benyon, OBE (born 13 August 1942, Newmarket, West Suffolk) is a British activist and former Conservative Party politician.

 Early life

 Benyon was educated at Wellington School, Somerset from 1956 to 1960.

 Parliamentary career

 Benyon twice stood unsuccessfully for Parliament in Labour-held seats.
 In February 1974 he contested Huyton in Merseyside against the former (and future) Prime Minister, Harold Wilson.
 In the following election in October that year, he contested Wood Green in London but was again beaten, this time by the Labour incumbent Joyce Butler.

 Following the murder of Airey Neave just before the 1979 general election, Benyon became the new candidate to be Member of Parliament (MP) for the Conservative stronghold of Abingdon, which he won with ease.
-However, in 1983, the seat was abolished in boundary changes, and Benyon did not stand for the Oxford West & Abingdon or Wantage seats that replaced it.
+However, in 1983, the seat was abolished in boundary changes, and Benyon did not stand for the Oxford West and Abingdon or Wantage seats that replaced it.
 He has not stood for Parliament since.